Sebastien732/EDA_bookings_excel/README.md

 **Modifications:**

-arrival_date_month changed from text to numerical value
+* arrival_date_month changed from text to numerical value
-addition column full_arrival_date
+* addition column full_arrival_date
-addition column booking_date
+* addition column booking_date
-addition column total_stays_in_nights
+* addition column total_stays_in_nights
-removal of decimal in values for the columns agent and company
+* removal of decimal in values for the columns agent and company
-format change to ##,#0 for the values in column adr removal of all entries (716) with 0 nights stay and 0 adr
+* format change to ##,#0 for the values in column adr
+* removal of all entries (716) with 0 nights stay and 0 adr
+* removal of all entries (111) with 0 adults and 0 child
+* removal of outlayers from adr column

+creation of new CSV hotel_bookings_processed_data creation of file Hotel_bookings_analysis